-This pickled turnip is also popular in Chinese dishes, with fried egg and rice, and even sprinkled on congee (rice, cooked in plenty of water to make a soupy porridge consistency).
+This pickled turnip is also popular in Chinese dishes where it's called tai tan tso, served with fried egg and rice and even sprinkled on congee (rice porridge).
 Once opened, the turnip can be frozen to keep it fresh.

 Ingredients: Turnip (85%), sugar, salt, water, sweetener: E954, preservative E211, colours E102, E110

 |Standard UK Delivery ?||£3.50 or free when you spend £35|